Discover the historic Reims Cathedral © French Moments

 • The great rose window dominates the nave.

-The first niche shows a reproduction of Melchisedech, a high priest and King of Salem, offering bread and wine to Abraham who comes back from the war.
+The first niche shows a reproduction of Melchisedech, a high priest and King of Salem, offering bread and wine to Abraham, who returns from the war.

 The Labyrinth

-Today its graphic representation at a 45 degree angle is used as a logo to designate a French work which has been listed or registered as a historical monument.
+Today, its graphic representation at a 45-degree angle is used as a logo to designate a French work listed or registered as a historical monument.

 The Transept